Favorite facts about Acadia National Park

 8. The park also includes 2,400 acres on the Schoodic Peninsula and nearby islands, plus 2,900 acres on Isle au Haut.

-9. Acadia was the first national park to be created east of the Mississippi River and is the only national park in the Northeast.
+9. Acadia was the first national park to be created east of the Mississippi River that remains a national park and is the only national park in the Northeast.
 A national park is distinct from a historic site, historical park, monument, parkway, lakeshore, seashore or other titles.

 10. Mount Desert Island was discovered in 1604 by Samuel Champlain.
 That’s the reason one peak is called Champlain Mountain.
 Champlain called the island “Isles des Monts Desert,” meaning “island of barren mountains.”